 Risk Description and how we manage risk Deferral of payments If we decide that paying withdrawals, processing transfers or allowing Fund switches for any Fund is not in the best interests of BNZ KiwiSaver members generally then we may delay doing so.
 We would only do this in accordance with the law and the Governing Document.
 We can only defer payments for up to 10 business days unless the Supervisor approves a longer period.
 We actively monitor our Funds to maintain enough liquidity (assets that can easily be turned into cash) to meet forecast withdrawals and reduce the chance of needing to defer payments.
 Wind up We may decide to wind up (stop providing) BNZ KiwiSaver or one or more of the Funds.
 If we decided to stop providing BNZ KiwiSaver or a Fund, you will be notified.
 On wind-up, you may: • receive less than you have invested, depending on the performance of your investment, and • incur reasonable costs and fees as a result of the wind-up.
 No contributions or withdrawals would be able to be made while the BNZ KiwiSaver or a Fund is in wind-up.
-Responsible investment risk We believe investing responsibly is in the best long-term interests of our investors, and we apply sector and security exclusions to our Funds as part of our Responsible Investment Policy.
-These exclusions reduce the investment opportunity set in which our Funds can invest.
-This may, in turn, reduce potential diversification benefits.
-Applying exclusions may also impact our Funds' performance in absolute terms and relative to their benchmark indices.
-Over time our approach to Responsible Investment will develop further and we may change the extent to which we include non-financial factors in our investment approach.
-We manage this risk by periodically reviewing our Responsible Investment Policy.
+Responsible investment risk We believe investing responsibly is in the best long-term interests of our investors.
+Decisions we make to invest responsibly, including the application of sector and security exclusions, may impact our Funds' performance against benchmark indices and can reduce diversification benefits.
+We manage this risk through: Assessment of underlying investment managers during the appointment process for their alignment with our investment objectives and Responsible Investment Policy Regular reviews of the underlying investment managers' performance, which includes outcomes of engagement with the companies we invest in, and other responsible investment metrics Periodically reviewing our Responsible Investment Policy.
+For more information on responsible investment risk, please refer to our Responsible Investment Policy, which can be found at bnz.co.nz/investingresponsibly